MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-password.md

 |`oob`| Yes | The OTP code that the customer user received in their email.
 Replace `{otp_code}` with the OTP code that the customer user received in their email.
 To **resend an OTP code**, the app needs to make a request to the `/signup/v1.0/challenge` endpoint again.
 The OTP code |

-Once the app OTP successfully submits the OTP code, the sign-up flow depends on the scenarios in the following table:
+Once the app successfully submits the OTP code, the sign-up flow depends on the scenarios as shown the table:

 |    Scenario          | How to proceed in the sign-up flow |
 |----------------------|------------------------|